 Acme Canine has partnered with Dog is Good and now offering its products online.
 Click here to see all the unique gifts for dog lovers!

 Dog Treats are one way to train your dog.
 Rewarding good behavior with dog treats will help your dog become the well-mannered pup you knew it could be.
-Just remember dog treats have calories so don’t give too many.
+Just remember dog treats have calories, so don’t give too many.
 Consider them a supplement to their dog food.

 If you are like most dog owners, your house is littered with any number of dog toys.
 But you can’t figure out what toys are best for your dog.
 Dog toys range from balls to fleecy/plush animals to squeakers to interactive toys (I.T.).
 They are a necessary component of a good relationship with a dog.
-What your dog will ultimately play with depends on his tastes and what you allow him to have, and what you have given value to.
+Your dog will ultimately play with depends on his tastes and what you allow him to have, and what you have given value to.

 Here are some of Acme Canine’s favorites.

 Training equipment is just that equipment used for training.
 It is not meant to be worn all the time.
 The use of proper training equipment will aid your dog’s ability to learn.
-It is not only important to understand and use the right equipment, but it is also important that the equipment fits correctly.
+It is important to understand and use the right equipment, but it is also important that the equipment fits correctly.

 Here are a few of our favorite companies.

 Consumers can’t know the health value of packaged pet foods by viewing or feeding them.
 Processing makes products non-descript.
 Furthermore, manufacturers can cleverly make about anything look like anything they like, e.g., starch, textured vegetable protein, and dyes that can look like a pork chop.
 Judging merit by reading advertising, marketing brochures, and package labels can also be deceiving.